-In 2021, the Australian Board in General Surgery will be rolling out the General Surgery Education and Training (GSET) program.
-The overall objective of the GSET Training program is to ensure that the graduating General Surgery trainee has the competencies and skills required to undertake core General Surgery procedures, be able to participate independently in an acute on call General Surgical roster and be competent across the RACS Core Competencies.
-To read a precis on the development of the program please click here.
+In 2022, the Australian Board in General Surgery will be implementing the revised General Surgery Education and Training (GSET) program.
+The overall objective of the GSET Training program is to ensure that the graduating General Surgery trainee has the competencies and skills required to undertake core General Surgery procedures, be able to participate independently in an acute on call general surgical roster and be competent across the RACS Core Competencies.

 GSET is a five (5) year training program structured into two stages – Core and Principal.

 GSET Levels 1 – 3 and focuses on the foundation skills relating to general surgery

 GSET Levels 4 – 5 where the trainees’ involvement and clinical complexity is increasing